qorix-group/process_description/process/process_areas/documentation_management/guidance/documentation_process_reqs.rst

    Note: In the future this may also be automated based on an analysis of content during the documentation build for every commit of the file containing the document.

+.. gd_req:: Document Reviewer
+   :id: gd_req__doc_reviewer
+   :status: valid
+   :complies: std_req__iso26262__support_1043

+   Documents headers shall contain "reviewer" attribute, which is added during documentation build and contains only the names of the last PR reviewers, which actually reviewed the file containing the document, which were not covered by :need:`gd_req__doc_approver`.

 .. gd_req:: Document Approver
    :id: gd_req__doc_approver
    :status: valid
    :complies: std_req__iso26262__support_1045

-   Documents headers shall contain an "approver" attribute, which is added during documentation build and contains the name of the last approval reviewer of the file containing the document.
+   Documents headers shall contain an "approver" attribute, which is added during documentation build and contains only the names of the last approval reviewers, which actually approved the file containing the document.

-.. gd_req:: Document Reviewer
-   :id: gd_req__doc_reviewer
-   :status: valid
-   :complies: std_req__iso26262__support_1043

-   Documents headers shall contain "reviewer" attribute, which is added during documentation build and contains the last PR reviewers of the file containing the document, which were not covered by :need:`gd_req__doc_approver`.